Jump to main content of pageaccessibility informationSitemap

 • Interest rate - btl mortgage products have higher interest rates.

-• Larger deposit - typically a minimum of 20% or 25% of the property's value is required as a deposit for BTL mortgages.
+• Larger deposit - typically a minimum of 15% or 25% of the property's value is required as a deposit for BTL mortgages.

-BTL mortgages Pros and Cons
+Buy to Let Mortgages Pros and Cons

 Becoming a private landlord should not be seen as an easy way of making money.
 It is riskier, more complicated and more time consuming than most other forms of investment and there is no guarantee that house prices will continue to rise.
 That said, letting a second property to tenants can reap considerable financial rewards over time.

 When buying a property on a BTL Mortgage you will need to decide whether your primary objective is income or capital growth.
 In other words, are you looking to make a profit month on month or are you looking to make a profit through increased equity in the property as it increases in value over time.
 The decision may affect the type of property you purchase, the location and the type of btl mortgage you take.
-For example, a prime city centre location may be more suited to high growth.
+For example, a prime city center location may be more suited to high growth.

-Interest Only or Repayment BTL mortgage?
+Interest Only or Repayment Mortgage ?

 Repayment mortgages are the most popular form of mortgage, it is worth remembering that when budgeting your monthly payments on a repayment mortgage that the term taken at the outset can be changed in the future.
 Many customers are now taking repayments mortgages over 30 of even 35 years to keep their monthly repayments low in the initial years.
 Interest only BTL mortgage are however becoming increasingly popular for both first time landlords and experienced BTL investors.
 When the BTL property is not let they benefit from keeping the monthly mortgage costs to a minimum.
 Many BTL mortgage lenders are happy to offer interest only mortgages with no investment vehicle required.